Tristan Dingomé

-Tristan Dingomé (born 17 February 1991) is a French professional footballer who plays for Al-Fateh.
-He primarily plays as a left-back or left midfielder.
+Tristan Dingomé (born 17 February 1991) is a French professional footballer who primarily plays as a left-back or left midfielder.

 Club career

 Monaco

 Born in Les Ulis, France, to a Cameroonian mother, and French Guianan Father, Dingomé began his football career at US Palaiseau as a youth before being spotted by Monaco when he was fifteen and joined the side.
 He spent five years in the youth setup before being promoted by Laurent Banide to the first team in Ligue 2 after the club was relegated.

 Dingomé made his professional debut on 17 October 2011 in a league match against Guingamp, as they lost 4–0.
 He scores his first goal with Monaco in a French cup match against Alès.
 On 18 January 2012, he scored his first professional league goal against Amiens in a 2–1 win, in which he turns out to score a winning goal.
 However, new arrivals in the January transfer window saw Dingomé’s first team place fallen behind in the pecking order and fight for his place despite having more playing time.
 Despite this, Dingomé signed a new contract with the club that kept him until 2015.
 Until the end of the 2011–12 season, he went on to make 25 appearances scoring once in all competitions.

 In the 2012–13 season, Dingomé missed the start of the season, due to injury.
 He made his first appearance of the season on 23 August 2012, in a 3–0 win over Arles-Avignon.
 But his season saw him on the sidelines, as he continued to find himself behind the pecking order.
 After making 19 appearances in all competitions in the 2012–13 season, Monaco were promoted back to Ligue 1 after two-year absence.

 Dingomé signed another contract extension, that will keep him until 2016.
 Shortly after that, Dingomé joined Le Havre on a season long loan and was given number 12 shirt.
 He made his Le Havre debut on 9 August 2013, where he came on as a substitute, in a 1–0 loss against Clermont Foot.
 Under the management of Erick Mombaerts, Dingomé's playing time increased and he made 30 appearances.